How to Spend the Best Long Weekend in Auckland

 Kitekite Falls is less than an hour ride from Auckland and is located close to the Waitakere Ranges and Piha Beach.
 It is very easy and rather straightforward to get to this waterfall.
 You will only need to walk a maximum of 45 minutes from the nearest parking space or bus stop to reach it.

-🏨 Nearest accommodations to Kitekite Falls
+🏨 Place to stay near Kitekite Falls

 Explore Piha Beach and Lion Rock